rezashahnazar/json-to-schema-converter/README.md

 - **Smart Schema Merging**: Intelligently merges object schemas to create more accurate representations
 - **Required Property Detection**: Properly identifies which properties should be marked as required
 - **Schema Deduplication**: Removes duplicate schemas to create cleaner output
+- **Depth Limiting**: Control how many nested levels are processed, useful for very deep structures or when you only need a high-level schema

 ## License